Eppin/AdventOfCode/README.md

 | 23  |      |      |      |      |      |      |      |      |      |   ✅    |
 | 24  |      |      |      |      |      |      |      |      |      |   ✅    |
 | 25  |      |      |  ❌  |      |      |      |      |      |      |   🎄    |

+### Legend

+- ✅: both puzzles of the day are solved
+- ❌: only the first part is solved